Respected Historical Figures Who Were Actually Terrible People

 Gandhi

-Mahatma Gandhi, probably one the ten most peaceful men of all time, had a much bigger problem than the British ruling India.
-According to Gandhi biographer Jad Adams, writing for The Independent, Gandhi was actually quite the sex addict — he even left his dying father's side just to have sex with his wife.
-He was fifteen at the time, she was sixteen, and the grief of abandoning his father caused him to abandon "lustful love" forever.
+Mahatma Gandhi, probably one of the 10 most peaceful men of all time, had a much bigger problem than the British ruling India.
+According to biographer Jad Adams' "Gandhi: Naked Ambition," Gandhi was actually quite the sex addict — he even left his dying father's side just to have sex with his wife.
+He was 15 at the time, she was 16, and the grief of abandoning his father caused him to abandon "lustful love" forever.
 Kind of.

-At age 38, he took an official vow of chastity, but regularly tested it in unusual, creep-tastic ways.
-His preferred method was to sleep with women, while naked.
-That might sound to you very unchaste, and you'd be right.
+At age 38, he took an official vow of chastity, but he regularly tested it in unusual, creep-tastic ways.
+His preferred method was to sleep with women while naked.
+That might sound very unchaste to you, and you'd be right.
 But it was okay, because apparently nothing lustful happened.
-A middle-aged man simply slept naked with girls way younger than him, some as young as eighteen, and sometimes he would sleep naked with multiple young girls at the same time.
+An elderly man simply slept naked with girls way younger than him, some as young as 18, and sometimes he would sleep naked with multiple young girls at the same time.
 Nothing weird about that.

 Winston Churchill